Designations Congruent with Things: Chapter 9

 Newt stares at Hermann in open incredulity.

 “It is, isn’t it?”
-Newt continues, a little too smacked in the face with a two-by-four of revelation to be operating with his maximum manful tact.
-“I feel like this is the nicest thing you’ve ever done.
+Newt continues, a little too smacked in the face with a two-by-four of revelation to be operating with maximum manful tact.
+“I feel like this is the nicest thing you’ve ever done?
 At least—that involves me or was witnessed by me, I’ll give you that as a caveat.”

-“How generous.”
+“Generous.”
 Hermann gets them back on track with some resolute disdain.

 Newt can work with that.